-MAGNESIUM is essential for skin, bones, teeth, hair and muscle health plus which it helps keep the nervous system running smoothly.
+Essential for skin, bones, teeth, hair and muscle health plus which it helps keep the nervous system running smoothly.
 A magnesium deficiency may cause accelerated ageing of the skin.

 Dietary sources: chestnuts, Brazil nuts, hazelnuts, almonds, pecans, coconut, walnuts, buckwheat, barley, kidney beans, Lima beans, beetroot greens, spinach, dates, lentils, brown rice and wheatgerm.

-CALCIUM is well known for its role in maintaining healthy teeth and bones but did you know it also benefits the skin?
+Well known for its role in maintaining healthy teeth and bones but did you know it also benefits the skin?
 It plays a major role in providing firmness and elasticity for the skin as well as all tissues and cells of the body.
 A calcium deficiency can result in fragile and thin skin, loss of hair, weak bones and brittle nails.